 - Information architecture – Business goals and customer needs define content requirements and the digital product’s structure.

 - Prototype – Wireframes, or basic screen layouts, are created using real-world content and calls to action.
 The wireframes are linked together to create a simple prototype of typical customer journeys.
+Also known as an interactive wireframe.

 - Test, iterate, test, iterate – Real customers use the prototype, in-person, and areas for improvement are identified.
 The prototype is tweaked and the testing happens again and again, until it can’t be improved any further.
+This step is sometimes referred to as user testing, UX testing or customer testing.

 - Usability – An ideal final check is an eyetracking study to deeply understand where customers are looking and how they’re responding to a prototype.
 This eliminates any usability issues and final roadblocks.
+You might hear this referred to as usability testing, heatmapping or eyetracking.

 After this, it’s time to apply the art direction to the prototype to create the finished interface design.
 This includes the colours, fonts, images and textures that bring the design to life.